Radhika-Keni/Radhika-Keni/README.md

 A coder by design , I believe in embracing change and adopting technology agnosticism.

-I have about 9 years of professional experience in software development & leading development teams primarily in the Integration/Microservices/SOA/Middleware development  domain(Tech Stack -JAVA/J2EE,Oracle SOA suite) .
+I have about 9 years of professional experience in software development & leading development teams primarily in the Microservicese development domain.
 Post this stint , I decided to pursue higher education and obtained a Post Graduate Degree in Artificial Intelligence & Machine Learning (with a Major in Computer Vision) , in 2022.
 (Area of interest : Automating Surveillance)

 As I navigate the fundamentals and venture into more complex use-cases , I log my Deep learning/Computer Vision journey ,every step of the way,  @ https://github.com/Radhika-Keni.